 When starting a dispensary, you want that paper trail of protection.

 So, what exactly is required?
-That depends where you live.
+That depends on where you live.

 Let’s take a look at California’s requirements: